Nonlinear2/gr-raytracer/README.md

 ![Rendered black hole](./assets/images/rendered_black_hole.png?raw=true)

 This project traces light in pseudo-Riemannian geometries to render images of black holes and other curved spacetime scenes.
 To do so, it integrates the geodesic equation using Euler or RK4 stepping.
-For now only time independent geometries are supported, and the scene objects are limited to discs and spheres with arbitrary image textures and diffuse or metallic surfaces.
+For now only time independent geometries are supported, and the scene objects are limited to discs, annuli and spheres with arbitrary image textures and diffuse or metallic surfaces.

+The image above is a scene in schwarzschild geometry with two objects: an annulus with a semi transparent white texture to make the accretion disc, and a small brown sphere on the left (not very visible, I will fix that).
+The background is a night sky image.

 # Usage